moiaune/moiaune.dev/content/posts/azure-device-flow-authentication-in-go.md

 }
 ```

 This is all the code we need to authenticate to Azure.
-When authentication is done you can pass the `authorizer` struct to clients in the Azure Go SDK, which we will do next.
+When authentication is done you can pass the `authorizer` struct to clients in the Azure SDK for Go, which we will do next.

 NOTE: If you get the error "failed to get oauth token from device flow: failed to finish device auth flow: autorest/adal/devicetoken: invalid_client: AADSTS7000218: The request body must contain the following parameter: 'client_assertion' or 'client_secret'." you most likely forgot to make your App Registration in Azure public.

 ### List all resource groups

-Now that we have our `authorizer` struct, we can pass it to our `resources.GroupsClient` when retrieveing our resource groups.
+Now that we have our `authorizer` struct, we can pass it to our `resources.GroupsClient` when retrieving our resource groups.

 ```go
 import (